gpustack/llama-box/README.md

   -lcd,  --lookup-cache-dynamic FILE
                                   path to dynamic lookup cache to use for lookup decoding (updated by generation)

+rpc-server:

+         --rpc-server-host HOST   ip address to rpc server listen (default: 0.0.0.0) --rpc-server-port PORT   port to rpc server listen (default: 0) --rpc-server-main-gpu N  the GPU to use for the rpc server (default: 0) --rpc-server-reserve-memory MEM
+                                  reserve memory in MiB (default: 0)

 ```

 Available environment variables (if the corresponding command-line option is not provided):

 - `LLAMA_ARG_MODEL`
+- `LLAMA_ARG_MODEL_ALIAS`
 - `LLAMA_ARG_THREADS`
 - `LLAMA_ARG_CTX_SIZE`
 - `LLAMA_ARG_N_PARALLEL`